azhao1981/have-fun-with-machine-learning/README.md

 ###Installing Caffe

-First, we’re going to be using the [Caffe deep learning framework](http://caffe.berkeleyvision.org/) from the Berkely Vision and Learning Center (BSD licensed).
+First, we’re going to be using the [Caffe deep learning framework](http://caffe.berkeleyvision.org/) from the Berkely Vision and Learning Center(伯克利大学的视觉学习中心) (BSD licensed).

 > Q: “Wait a minute, why Caffe?
 Why not use something like TensorFlow,
 > which everyone is talking about these days…”